runabol/tork-docs/src/app/runtime/page.md

 ---

-There are two types of `Runtime` implementations that are supported out of the box with Tork:
+There are several `Runtime` implementations that are supported out of the box with Tork:

 1. Docker (default)
 2. Shell
+3. Podman

 ## Docker